Chronic Myeloid Leukemia (CML)

 • Decreased apoptosis: The BCR-ABL protein inhibits apoptosis by upregulating anti-apoptotic proteins such as Bcl-2 and Mcl-1.
 This allows the abnormal myeloid cells to survive longer than normal.

 • Enhanced stem cell self-renewal: The BCR-ABL protein promotes stem cell self-renewal by activating the Wnt/β-catenin signaling pathway.
-This leads to an increased pool of abnormal stem cells, which can further contribute to the development and progression of CML.
+This leads to an increased pool of abnormal stem cells, which can further contribute to the development and progression of chronic myeloid leukemia (CML).

 • Angiogenesis and increased vascular permeability: The BCR-ABL protein promotes angiogenesis and increased vascular permeability by upregulating the expression of pro-angiogenic factors such as VEGF and MMP-9.
-This leads to the development of splenomegaly and other clinical features of CML.
+This leads to the development of splenomegaly and other chronic myeloid leukemia (CML) symptoms.

 In addition to the above mechanisms, the BCR-ABL protein also disrupts the normal function of the immune system.
 This can lead to a variety of immunological abnormalities, including impaired T cell function, increased B cell activity, and autoimmunity.

-The pathophysiological mechanisms involved in CML are complex and not fully understood.
-However, significant progress has been made in recent years in understanding the role of the BCR-ABL protein in the development and progression of CML.
+The pathophysiological mechanisms involved in chronic myeloid leukemia (CML) are complex and not fully understood.
+However, significant progress has been made in recent years in understanding the role of the BCR-ABL protein in the development and progression of chronic myeloid leukemia (CML).
 This knowledge has led to the development of more effective and targeted therapies for this disease.

-Laboratory investigations play an important role in the diagnosis and monitoring of CML.
+Laboratory investigations play an important role in the diagnosis and monitoring of chronic myeloid leukemia (CML).
 The following tests are commonly used:

 Complete blood count (CBC) with differential